 There are a few ways of reaching Pokhara but the most common way is by tourist bus from Kathmandu.
 Daily tourist buses leave from Kantipath, Jamel (see map) at 7 am with check-in at 6:30 am.
 Spot the lines of buses, you can’t miss them.
 If you haven’t already purchased a ticket, you can do so when you arrive.
 It costs between 600 NPR and 1000 ($6 USD – $10 USD).
 For a more comfortable ride and with lunch included, Green Line Tours has services for 2500 NPR ($25 USD).

 To get back to Kathmandu, jump on one of the many tourist buses that leave from the bus station in Pokhara.
 Go and take your pick!
 Same cost, same buses.
-They all depart at 7:30 am.
+They all depart at 6:30 am or 7:30 am.

 This bus ride was one of the more ‘interesting’ bus rides we’ve had.
 Considering the distance is only 200km, it took us a good 7.5 hours to reach Pokhara.
 The roads are some of the worst we’ve ever seen and the drivers aren’t afraid to fly in and out of potholes.